 Table of Contents

-As many of us know, whether we are an addict or we have a loved one addicted, it is nearly impossible to CONVINCE someone to stop using.
+As many of us know, whether we are addicted or we have a loved one who is addicted, it is nearly impossible to CONVINCE someone to stop using.
 The only thing that works is desperation.
-However, before that glorious day comes, there are countless excuses addicts give to not get sober and stay in active addiction.
+However, before that glorious day comes, there are countless excuses addicts give to not get sober and stay active in addiction.

 Looking back, I can see that I had a few excuses I used not to get sober, these are common excuses addicts largely give as well.

 - Firstly, I never knew that I was an alcoholic/addict.
 I still always thought I had it under control.